coderoad/coderoad.github.io/_posts/2016-01-10-test-runner.md

 #### 3. handleResult

 A callback function that should be called with the **result** object.
-Results should either pass if all pass, or fail if any test fails.
+Results should pass if all tests pass, or fail if even a single test fails.

+The result should output the *taskPosition* after the test.
+The field *change* represents the difference between the starting 'taskPosition' and the resulting 'taskPosition'.

 ##### pass